cemeterysummoning/website/blog-posts/metallic-ratios.md

 $$\delta_m = \frac{m + \sqrt{m^2 + 4}}{2}$$

-We can check that this formula does, indeed, work with both the Golden and Silver Ratios.
+We can check that this formula does, indeed, work with both the Golden and silver ratios.
 With similar algebraic manipulation, we can make out that

 $$\delta_m = m + \frac{1}{m + \frac{1}{m + \frac{1}{m + \frac{1}{\ddots}}}}$$